ch1ru/yecdebunks/README.md

 # YEC Debunks

-This project was created to debunk some of the misconceptions and lies told by young earth creationism.
+This project was created to debunk some of the misconceptions and lies told by young earth creationists.

 ## Running locally